Arlo Guthrie: Acting

-Politics
+Political activism

-In his earlier years, at least from the 1960s to the 1980s, Guthrie had taken what seemed a left-leaning approach to American politics, influenced by his father.
+From the 1960s to the 1980s, Guthrie had taken what seemed a left-leaning approach to American politics, influenced by his father.
 In his often lengthy comments during concerts, his expressed positions were consistently anti-war, anti-Nixon, pro-drugs and in favor of making nuclear power illegal.
 However, he apparently did not perceive himself as the major youth culture spokesperson he had been regarded as by the media, as evidenced by the lyrics in his 1979 song "Prologue": "I can remember all of your smiles during the demonstrations ... and together we sang our victory songs though we were worlds apart."
-A 1969 rewrite of "Alice's Restaurant" pokes fun at then-former President Lyndon Johnson and his staff.
+A 1969 rewrite of "Alice's Restaurant" pokes fun at former President Lyndon Johnson and his staff.

 In 1984, he was the featured celebrity in George McGovern's presidential campaign for the Democratic presidential nomination in Guthrie's home state of Massachusetts, performing at rallies and receptions.

 Guthrie identified as a registered Republican in 2008.
 He endorsed Texas Congressman Ron Paul for the 2008 Republican Party nomination, and said, "I love this guy.
 Dr. Paul is the only candidate I know of who would have signed the Constitution of the United States had he been there.
 I'm with him, because he seems to be the only candidate who actually believes it has as much relevance today as it did a couple of hundred years ago.
 I look forward to the day when we can work out the differences we have with the same revolutionary vision and enthusiasm that is our American legacy."
 He told The New York Times Magazine that he (had become) a Republican because, "We had enough good Democrats.
 We needed a few more good Republicans.
 We needed a loyal opposition."